CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 * Image for MAD-MEX processes: madmex/ws
 * Shell: data_ingestion_folder.sh with execution permissions.
 Go to rapideye_commands.md in this repository.
-* Configuration archive: 'configuration.ini'.
+* Configuration archive: `configuration.ini`.
 Go to configurations.md of this repository.
 * Create 'resources/config' directories in your filesystem.
 Copy configuration.ini to this path
 * Create directory 'eodata' in your filesystem, here the process of ingest will copy the folder to be ingested.
 * Archive containing the environment variables that will be used by the ingest process: 'variables.txt'.
 The contents of 'variables.txt' are: